Tlcke77/8-Week-SQL-Challenge/Case Study #2 Pizza Runner/README.md

 | ----------- | ----------- |
 | Bacon  | 4   |

-- The most commonly added extra is Bacon.
+- The most commonly added extra topping is Bacon.

 ***